-By incorporating suitable provisions in the property management contracts, the Agency implemented environmental awareness programmes and green campaigns through PMAs in JUBs and quarters under the Agency's management.
+By incorporating suitable provisions in the property management contracts, the Agency implements environmental awareness programmes and green campaigns through PMAs in JUBs and quarters under the Agency's management.
 To raise occupants' environmental awareness, the Agency prepares publicity materials and widely distributes them to user bureaux and departments.

-The Recyclable Waste Collection Campaign, which involves distributing environmental friendly refuse bags and implementing floor-by-floor Source Separation Programme, continued in the quarters under the management of the Agency as well as in JUBs.
-An expanded mode of the Source Separation Programme now covers most quarters.
-Under the Programme, large brown boxes are placed on the ground floor beside the existing 3-colour source separation boxes to collect different types of recyclable materials, such as mooncake boxes, electrical appliances, books, clothing, used red pockets after Lunar New Year, etc, as the Building Management Offices may arrange periodically.
+The Recyclable Waste Collection Campaign, which involves distributing environmental friendly refuse bags and implementing floor-by-floor Source Separation Programme, continued in the quarters and JUBs under the management of the An expanded mode of the Source Agency.
+Separation Programme now covers most guarters.
+Under the Programme, large brown boxes are placed on the ground floor, besides the existing 3-colour source separation boxes, to collect different types of recyclable materials, such as mooncake boxes, electrical appliances, books, clothing, used red packets after Lunar New Year, etc, as the Building Management Offices may arrange periodically.
+The Agency will shortly introduce a pilot programme on recycling of glass bottles in selected venues under its management.

-Each PMA organised 5 to 7 environmental awareness activities in 2010, which included the collection of recyclable batteries, used clothes, Christmas decoration, plastic bottles, and electrical and electronic equipment as well as spent mercury-containing lamps, etc. They also promoted a programme on source separation of commercial and industrial/domestic waste.
-The Agency received reports on such activities at its monthly contract meetings with PMAs.
+Each PMA organises 5 to 7 environmental awareness activities in 2011, which included the collection of recyclable batteries, used clothes, red packets, toner cartridge, plastic bottles, electrical and electronic equipment as well as spent mercury containing lamps, etc. They also promoted a programme on source separation of commercial and industrial/domestic waste.
+The Agency receives reports on such activities at its monthly contract meetings with PMAs.

 The Agency records data on the quantities of recyclable wastes collected under each category and reports them to EPD on a monthly basis.
-The total amount of recyclable waste collected at GPA venues, including waste paper, metals and plastics,, decreased by 7.4% from 1,491,409 kg in 2009 to 1,380,829 kg in 2010.
+The total amount of recyclable waste collected at GPA venues, including waste paper, aluminum cans and plastic bottles, decreased by 7.4% from 1,380,829 kg in 2010 to 1,278,615 kg in 2011.